 While getting or gifting an adorable puppy for Christmas may be an exciting idea, there are many things to consider before adding a new furry family member to your household.
 A new puppy or dog is a long-term commitment, so keep reading to make sure getting a puppy for Christmas this year is a responsible choice and not an impulse purchase!

 The Realities of Getting A Puppy

-- Puppies are not a one-time fee.
+- Puppies are not a one-time cost.

 Unlike a new phone or a sweater, a puppy costs much more than the original purchase price.
-You’ll need to budget for food, supplies, possible training classes, vaccines, and spay/neuter surgery when they’re old enough.
+You’ll need to budget for food, supplies, training classes, vaccines, and spay/neuter surgery when they’re old enough.

 - Puppies can be a lot of work.

 While absolutely adorable, puppies aren’t the easiest.
 A new puppy will need to learn a schedule, be housetrained, be properly socialized, learn basic manners, be crate trained if that’s what you want to do, and be supervised a lot of the time.

 The Benefits of Getting A Puppy

 For those who are ready to be puppy parents, the benefits absolutely eclipse any extra work involved!